Sumas Mountain Farms. Organic Grass-Fed Beef.

 • bones (meaty, marrow --- excellent for soups, treasured for the nutritious marrow)

-As the butcher is trimming the meat, smaller pieces are left over which are too small to be used for things like roasts or hams and the like; as such they get used for sausages and of course ground pork (a very versatile and nutritious product which can be used in a similar fashion to ground beef, or mixed alongside it where recipes call for a higher fat content).
+As the butcher is trimming the meat, pieces are left over which are too small or tough to be used for things like chops, roasts or hams and the like; as such they get used for sausages and of course things like stir-fry or ground pork (a very versatile and nutritious product which can be used in a similar fashion to ground beef, or mixed alongside it where recipes call for a higher fat content).

 We hope this helps!
 Place your order here.